Car Insurance for Winter Storage: Can You Drop Coverage or Lower Rates?

 Here's why full cancellation is risky:

 • State registration laws: Most states require active liability insurance on any registered vehicle.
 Canceling your policy while keeping registration active can result in registration suspension or fines.
+First-offense fines range widely by state — from around $175–$350 in Texas to as high as $1,500 in New York — and can escalate significantly for repeat offenses.
+Learn more about state registration requirements and how they tie into your insurance.

 • No storage protection: Without any coverage, your parked car is unprotected from theft, fire, or weather damage.
 Homeowners' or renters' insurance policies typically exclude road-use vehicles, even when garaged.

 • Lender requirements: If your vehicle is financed or leased, your lender almost certainly requires continuous comprehensive and collision coverage.
 Canceling violates your loan agreement.
+Read our guide on insuring a financed car for more detail.

 If you truly want to avoid paying any premium, the only legal way to cancel coverage is to also surrender your license plates and cancel your vehicle registration — filing a non-use or non-operational affidavit with your state DMV.
 But this comes with its own complications (see the section on registration below).